Termechanical/Termechanical/README.md

 Rock-hard 24/7, also read my Rentry.

-No dni, if you're weird I'll ignore you on purpose.
+No dni, if you're weird I'll either ignore you or make it clear that you are.